26th North Carolina Infantry Regiment: History

 The second day of Gettysburg was resting near McPherson's Ridge.
 Pettrigrew and the surviving officers worked to bring men not severely wounded back into the ranks.
 On the last day of the battle, the 26th were chosen to take part in the Pettigrew/Pickett's Charge on Cemetery Ridge, it was second from the left in the brigade's line.
 The 26th North Carolina suffered artillery fire and then small arms fire as it advanced.
 The regiment lost an additional 120 men, and the regimental flag was captured.
-The regiment lost more men than any other regiment, Union or Confederate, during the battle, including the entire Company F. There is some controversy over whether the Carolinians penetrated the federal line, but they were among the last troops repelled.
+The regiment suffered more casualties than any other regiment, Union or Confederate, during the battle, including the entire Company F being killed or wounded.
+There is some controversy over whether the Carolinians penetrated the federal line, but they were among the last troops repelled.

-Later in the war, the regiment fought during the Overland Campaign and Siege of Petersburg, and remained in the Army of Northern Virginia until its surrender at Appomattox, Virginia.
+Later in the war, the regiment fought during the Overland Campaign and Siege of Petersburg, and remained in the Army of Northern Virginia until its surrender at Appomattox, Virginia on April 9, 1865.
 Maj, later LTC, John Jones led the regiment at the Battle of Bristoe Station.
 LTC John Randolph Lane was promoted to Col while recovering from his Gettysburg wound.
 He took charge of the regiment in late 1863.
 Lane was wounded again in the Battle of the Wilderness on May 5, 1864.
 LTC Jones was mortally wounded a day later.
 Lane was wounded twice more during the war and was sent home to recover in the spring of 1865.
 Consequently, he was absent from the final campaign of the Army of Northern Virginia.